Language and Literacy Studies

 - EDC 385G Literacy Acquisition

-Coursework from sections General Requirements, Directed Research, and Special Requirements may fulfill this requirement (thus hours in this section may already be counted as credit towards total hours).
+Coursework from the General Requirements, Directed Research, and Special Requirements sections may be used to fulfill this requirement; as a result, hours in this section may already count toward the total required hours.

 You must register in X99W (399, 699 or 999W) in each semester of candidacy until you graduate.